Faithful real embedding of a three-dimensional complex Kochen-Specker configuration: Explicit list of the 165 rays and their images in R6

 \begingroup \endgroup

 The 165 rays listed in Table~\ref{tab:all-vectors} are defined only up to overall complex phases.
-In order to compare their realifications in $\RR^6$, it is necessary to make a consistent phase choice.
-A direct symbolic computation shows that one can assign to each ray $v_k\in\CC^3$ a phase of the form

-where $K=1009$ stands for some nonunique large integer (we choose a large prime number), such that the following two conditions hold simultaneously: (i) whenever $\langle v_i,v_j\rangle=0$ in $\CC^3$, the corresponding realified vectors $w_i,w_j\in\RR^6$ satisfy $w_i\cdot w_j=0$; and (ii) whenever $\langle v_i,v_j\rangle\neq0$, the realifications satisfy $w_i\cdot w_j\neq0$.
-In particular, this phase choice introduces no spurious orthogonality relations in $\RR^6$ and preserves all of the orthogonality relations that define the original KS hypergraph in $\CC^3$.
+In order to compare their realifications in $\mathbb{R}^6$, it is necessary to make a consistent phase choice.
+A direct symbolic computation shows that one can assign to each ray $v_k\in\mathbb{C}^3$ a phase \( \theta_k = n_k\pi/K \) with integers $n_k$ and some fixed (nonunique) integer $K$ (we may take, for instance, $K=1009$), such that the following two conditions hold simultaneously: (i) whenever $\langle v_i,v_j\rangle=0$ in $\mathbb{C}^3$, the corresponding realified vectors $R_i,R_j\in\mathbb{R}^6$ satisfy $R_i\cdot R_j=0$; and (ii) whenever $\langle v_i,v_j\rangle\neq0$, the realifications satisfy $R_i\cdot R_j\neq0$.
+In particular, this phase choice introduces no spurious orthogonality relations in $\mathbb{R}^6$ and preserves all of the orthogonality relations that define the original KS hypergraph in $\mathbb{C}^3$.
 We verified the existence of such phases numerically with a simple backtracking script and confirmed that $K=1009$ suffices.
 The existence of such a rational phase assignment demonstrates that the entire configuration admits an analytic (real-algebraic) realification without altering its orthogonality structure.

-\section{Breakdown of Admissibility Criteria in \texorpdfstring{$\RR^6$}{R6}}
+\section{Breakdown of Admissibility Criteria in \texorpdfstring{$\mathbb{R}^6$}{R6}}

+Having established the explicit embedding of the 165-ray configuration into $\mathbb{R}^6$, we now turn to its implications for quantum contextuality.
+This section serves as a concrete illustration of the general fact that faithful real embeddings do not preserve the KS property when contexts are interpreted as maximal in the larger space.
+We analyse the admissibility criteria for two-valued states on the embedded set and quantify, via numerical optimization, the extent to which the logical contradiction present in $\mathbb{C}^3$ is relaxed in $\mathbb{R}^6$.

-The Kochen--Specker contradiction arises from the impossibility of assigning a two-valued state $v(P) \in \{0,1\}$ to every projector $P$ in a set $\mathcal{S}$ such that the assignment satisfies two fundamental admissibility criteria: \begin{enumerate} \item \textbf{Exclusivity:} For any pair of mutually orthogonal projectors $P_i, P_j$, the values must satisfy $v(P_i + P_j) = v(P_i) + v(P_j)$.
+The Kochen-Specker contradiction arises from the impossibility of assigning a two-valued state (also called a valuation) $v(P) \in \{0,1\}$ to every projector $P$ in a set $\mathcal{S}$ such that the assignment satisfies two fundamental admissibility criteria: \begin{enumerate} \item \textbf{Exclusivity:} For any pair of mutually orthogonal projectors $P_i, P_j$, the values must satisfy $v(P_i + P_j) = v(P_i) + v(P_j)$.
 In particular, if $v(P_i)=1$, then $v(P_j)=0$ for all $P_j \perp P_i$. \item \textbf{Completeness:} The assignment must respect the identity observable, $v(\mathbb{I}) = 1$. \end{enumerate}